15 Cool Places to Check Out in Siesta Key On Your Florida Gulf Coast Vacation

 Wondering where to go in Siesta Key for snorkeling and diving?
 Look no further than the Point of Rocks.
 The aptly described point isn’t as scary as it sounds; Point of Rocks also happens to provide fun for the entire family.

-In order to get to the Point of Rocks, first, arrive at Crescent Beach and stroll until you reach the southern point.
-A large wall, eroded over thousands of years by the Gulf of Mexico, greets you.
-Beyond the wall is a magnificent display of natural pools and diving areas.
-Just be sure to wear something protective on your feet to explore the Point of Rocks to the fullest extent.
+To get to the Point of Rocks, first, arrive at Crescent Beach and stroll until you reach the southern point.
+A large wall, eroded over thousands of years by the Gulf of Mexico, will greet you.

 Turtle Beach